jrossi227/ApacheConfParser/README.md

 Current Jar
 ---------------------
 The current jar file can be found under the *dist* directory of this project.
+You may also download a released jar file from the releases page of this project.

 Development Environment
 ----------------------